The best Xbox holiday deals right now: Get an Xbox One S plus three games for $149 at Walmart

-Retailers are battling to offer the best deals on Microsoft's Xbox One consoles in the closing days of 2019.
-As we head into the holidays, we're starting to see Black Friday-quality prices reemerge on both the Xbox One X and Xbox One S -- especially when you buy them bundled together with a game or accessory.
+There are still plenty of deals out there on Microsoft's Xbox One.
+With just a few weeks left before the holidays hit, we're seeing Black Friday-caliber prices surface on both the Xbox One X and Xbox One S -- especially when you buy them bundled together with a game or accessory.

 Read more: Best Nintendo Switch deals